-My name is Emily VanMeter, and I am a 4th year graduate student in Political Science at the University of Rochester in Rochester, NY.
-I study International Relations, Comparative Politics, and Methodology.
+My name is Emily VanMeter, and I am a Ph.D. in Political Science.
+I specialize in International Relations, Comparative Politics, and Methodology.
 If you wish to learn more about what I'm working on at the moment, head to my Research page.

-Research interests: comparative political economy, migration policy, state formation, economic history, identity politics, civil conflict, non-democratic regimes.
+comparative political economy, state formation, identity politics, civil conflict, non-democratic regimes.

 Prior to my graduate studies, I earned a B.A. in Political Science and a B.A. in French from the University of Kentucky.
 Go Cats!

 LinkedIn | Twitter | Women Also Know Stuff | Google Scholar | ResearchGate